 Surrounded by rolling hills, Foster Victoria was once the site of an early gold rush.
-The town’s old Post Office is now a museum which features displays of the region’s gold, timber and dairying history.
+The town’s old Post Office is now a museum that features displays of the region’s gold, timber, and dairying history.

 There’s a Visitor Information Centre, craft shop and a gallery with exhibits by local artists, and a good range of shops and cafes.

 And you’ll get to see iconic Australia scenes like this one.